ztyyLV/web-twain-docs/indepth/development/upgrade.md

 * For minor versions like 16.1 to 16.2, if the newer version of `Dynamsoft Service` has been installed on a desktop, websites utilizing both the newer version and the older version can work without reinstallation of `Dynamsoft Service`
 * For major versions like 16.* to 17.*, the newer version will be installed to a different directory which can coexist with the older version.
 The user can choose to uninstall the old version if necessary

-That means, once you, as the maintainer, have finished upgrading your application to a newer `Dynamsoft Service` on the server side, the clients could face one of two situations
+That means, once you, as the maintainer, have finished upgrading your application to a newer `Dynamic Web TWAIN` on the server side, the clients could face one of two situations

 * If the clients have installed the same or even newer minor version of `Dynamsoft Service` themselves (probably from another application that uses `Dynamic Web TWAIN` ), they don't need to do anything;
 * If the clients never installed `Dynamsoft Service` or have an older version or a different new major version of it, they will be required to do a reinstallation of `Dynamsoft Service`.
 The process is described <a href="{{site.indepth}}deployment/service.html#how-to-install-dwt" target="_blank">here</a>